 versions that do not recognize it issue a warning and ignore it.

-be placed on how large client programs can set dynamic system
+on how large client programs can set session system variables.

-client from making the query cache size larger than 4MB.
+client from making the heap table size limit larger than 32M.